Skip to product information

 Those with a family history of inherited genetic conditions

-Scope of Analysis: Comprehensive Carrier Screening Test
+Scope of Analysis: Carrier Screening Test

 Analysis of key inherited conditions including cystic fibrosis, spinal muscular atrophy (SMA), Fragile X syndrome, and congenital bilateral absence of the vas deferens (CBAVD).